 It is illegal to import anything into Saskatchewan that could cause the spread of insects or diseases harmful to Saskatchewan’s forests, trees, and vegetation.
 For example, the movement of the following species of firewood is legally restricted in Saskatchewan to slow the spread of Dutch elm disease, mountain pine beetle, and emerald ash borer:

-- ASH – The import, transport, or storage of ash logs and products from ash trees is restricted if it originates from the Provinces of Manitoba, Ontario, and Quebec; or the USA.
+• ASH – The import, transport, or storage of ash logs, lumber or products from ash trees, including nursery stock, is restricted if it originates from the Provinces of Manitoba, Ontario, and Quebec; or the USA.

 In addition to Saskatchewan’s regulations, the Canadian Food Inspection Agency (CFIA) prohibits the transport of firewood out of a regulated area without a permit.
 The CFIA and the Saskatchewan authorities collectively have the following recommendations designed to prevent the transport of forest pests on firewood:

-- Buy heat-treated or local wood only (within 80km of where it was cut) – if you are unsure, ask the seller
+• Buy heat-treated or local wood only (within 80km of where it was cut)

-Many campgrounds and municipalities in Saskatchewan have additional restrictions on the use or movement of firewood, so be sure to determine the rules at your destination before moving firewood; to be safe, buy local, burn local.
+Many campgrounds and municipalities in Saskatchewan have firewood policies, so be sure to determine the rules at your destination before bringing firewood; to be safe, buy local, burn local.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet (Link 6 USDA CBP).